- Password protect notebooks

 - Rotate your pages.

 - Skip to a specific page.
-The app tells you how many pages your document has and you just skip right to the page.
+The app tells you how many pages your document has and you can just skip right to a specific page.

 - Disable your stylus or pick a different one (Adonit or Wacom).
 You can turn on pressure sensitivity to improve your writing in the app.

 - Customise the double tap on the Apple Pencil 2 to show your